-- Student passed 6 or more credit hours with a 2.0 GPA with their own resources with "C" or higher. - Submit a Financial Aid Appeal Packet and receiving approval by the FA committee.
+- Student must have passed 6 or more credit hours with a term GPA of 2.0 with their own resources with a "C" or higher. - Students must submit a Financial Aid Appeal Packet and receive approval by the FA committee.
 Student will successfully complete the standards and expectations agreed upon.